crr0tz-4-d1nn3r/CTFs/June_gle_2020/Network/CovertComms/README.md

 ```

 ## Solution
 Download pcap file, open in wire shark.
-The packet data contaings one characher that is changing.
+The packet data contains one character that is changing.
 If you step through the traffic, you can start getting a feel for what's going on.

 Time for python.
 I'm using scapy (https://scapy.net/) to open and parse the pcap.
 Then I just print the character of interest to the console:
 ```python